wp-plugins/bepro-listings/readme.txt

 = THEMES =

-BePro Listings has spawned the famous $1 wordpress themes.
-BePro Listings has so many options that we felt a practical tutorial would be the best introduction.
-We wanted to prove that you can integrate BePro Listings into any theme.
-The goal of our $1 wordpress themes, is to showcase BePro Listings features.
+BePro Listings has spawned the famous $1 one dollar wordpress themes.
+The plugin has so many options, that we felt a practical tutorial would be the best introduction.
+The goal of our $1 wordpress themes, is to showcase BePro Listings features; However, they posses all of the features of any other theme.
+Some of our $1 one dollar wordpress themes are complete themes, while others are child themes built on free solutions.
+We want to prove that you can integrate BePro Listings into any theme and create any type of listings site.
+CHALLENGE US!

 	1. ByCater - This responsive directory theme features a home page template utilizing (map, search, categories, and listings).
 It also integrates with typical wordpress features like, sidebar, menu, etc
 	2. FolioProjects - Responsive Child theme for the stock wordpress twentyfourteen teamplate.
 Perfect for gallery, portfolio, and other sites where you want to emphasize the featured images.
 Comes with three templates